BABISH

 9.

-Add kosher salt and freshly ground black pepper to both sides of of boneless, skinless chicken thighs.
+Add kosher salt and freshly ground black pepper to both sides of boneless, skinless chicken thighs.
 Sear the chicken thighs in a smoking hot pan with oil.

 1 lb boneless, skinless, chicken thighs